coast-team/mute-deprecated/doc/README.md

 ### Configuration
 Required version: >=2.0

 Checkout `.gitconfig` file in this folder.
 To apply these configuration options, execute the following commands (with either `--global` or `--local` option.
-If you choose `--local` option then these commands should be executed in the project root directory):
+If you choose `--local` option then they should be executed in the project root directory):

     git config --local core.autocrlf input
     git config --local pull.rebase true